Azure/Verified-Telemetry-Solution-Sample/README.md

     ![Docker File Access](./media/docker-fileaccess.png)
   * In case you update your constants.js file later, Right click on file docker-compose.yml and select *Compose Restart*

-  > NOTE: If you do not want to use VS code and the docker extension, you can run the following command in the root folder
+NOTE: If you do not want to use VS code and the docker extension, you can run the following command in the root folder  *Verified-Telemetry-Solution-Sample*

   ```shell
   docker-compose up -d